National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 • Diane Wurzburger, JD – Regulatory Affairs Executive at GE

-Healthcare.
-Medical Imaging & Technology Alliance (MITA) nominee
+Healthcare, and Medical Imaging & Technology Alliance (MITA) nominee

 NESTcc supports the operations of NEST, a national network designed to